lele32/shiny-gps-dashboard/README.md

 - 🧾 **PDF Report Export**
 	•	By player, session, or period

-- 💡 **KPIs Panels**
-  	•	Key indicators by session or player (Player Load, HSR, etc.) using Principal Component Analysis

-- 🎯 **nfo cards per tab**
-  - Use  `valueBox` to display key indicators on each visualization tab

 - 🧩 **Exploration of new widgets**
   - Alternatives like `echarts4r`, `highcharter`, `shinyWidgets`, etc.